DigitallyTailored/godot4-auto-chunk/readme.md

 ## Todo

-- Move loading and unloading on chunks to a thread to prevent noticeable stutter
+- Move loading and unloading(saving) of chunks to a thread to prevent noticeable stutter
 - chunk scene file names should include the path
 - Hook into Node3D transform update to call chunk placement logic on only required node.
 We currently do this for all nodes every time we save
 - Create a small demo